Enquiries: Text, voice, and video communications

-I am retired, my availability is unpredictable: you cannot rely on me for any kind of urgent advice or response.
+I am retired, my availability is unpredictable: you cannot rely on me for urgent advice or response.
 I do not make ‘appointments’ — it is a case of ‘catch me when you can’.
-Good times are 7 am-10 am, and 4 pm to 7 pm, including weekends (I am UTC +9, or AEST, Mackay, Tropical N Queensland).
+Good times are 7 am to 10 am, and 4 pm to 7 pm, including weekends — we are UTC +10, AEST, Mackay, Tropical N Queensland.

-My difficulty typing makes it easier for me to explain via VoIP apps like Skype (voice calls).
-There are various other platforms available, Skype works best for me but Zoom, WhatsApp, FaceTime, or Viber, are possible.
-But if you are working through an institutional network those systems may block VoIP, so you may need to use your personal device, or ring from home.
+My difficulty with keyboard work means it is easier for me to explain things via voice apps like Skype — especially because there is rarely such a thing as a simple quick question.
+There are various other platforms available, Skype works best for me but Zoom, WhatsApp, FaceTime, or Viber, are all possible.
+If you are using an institutional network those systems may block VoIP, so you may need to use your personal device, or ring from home.

 If you do not understand how to use these platforms do not write to me about it, get some help somehow.
-It may be best to do a test call with somebody else first, so you do not waste the time I am able to give you.
+Perhaps do a test call with somebody else first, we want to make the best use of the time I can make available for you.

-The signature on my emails contains my contact details, and Heidi has even inserted a Skype icon that you can just click on to get me, like this.
+The signature on my emails contains my contact details, and Heidi has even inserted a Skype icon that you can just click on to get me, like below.

-Make sure you are in a quiet room with minimal background noise and do not talk to me whilst walking around with a mobile device; if you are going to use the camera (you do not have to), place it securely at face height, I do not want to be looking up your nose, or getting sea-sick as you wave it around.
+Make sure you are in a quiet room with minimal background noise and do not talk to me whilst walking around with a mobile device; you do not have to use the camera, but if you do then place it securely at face height.
+I do not want to be looking up your nose, nor getting seasick as you wave it around.
 Ensure there is not a bright light behind you.

-Check if your question is already addressed in material that is on my website, use the search facility to search for particular words, text strings, et cetera.
+Read the relevant sections on my website (and look at videos) to check if your question is already answered, you can use the search facility to search for particular words, text strings, et cetera.

 You can email me here, it is best to send background information via email, properly identified with your name — emails get seen, Skype text messages may be missed (unless they are sent during a call).
 Make information concise, I have limited time to read through numerous long emails.

-Make sure your emails have a name and signature, so I know who’s who, and which Skype name corresponds to which email address, and what time zone.
+Make sure your emails have a name, location, and time zone (use Coordinated Universal Time, UTC), so I know who’s who, and which Skype name corresponds to which email address.
 I may decline to respond to messages from individuals who do not adequately identify themselves.

 Skype helps me avoid typing, long emails are a problem for me.